samanxsy/zurich-hackathon-final/README.md

 # THANK YOU SO MUCH ❤️
 It was an INCREDIBLE experience for me.
 I can not put my feelings into words.
-It was A great pleasure and honor to be among the finalists and to meet everyone from Zurich & NUWE.
+It was a great pleasure and honor to be among the finalists and to meet everyone from Zurich & NUWE.
 It meant A LOT To me.

 ### Solutions